nodejs/node/doc/api/async_hooks.md

 * Returns {AsyncHook} A reference to `asyncHook`.

-Disable the callbacks for a given `AsyncHook` instance from the global pool of hooks to be executed.
-Once a hook has been disabled it will not fire again until enabled.
+Disable the callbacks for a given `AsyncHook` instance from the global pool of AsyncHook callbacks to be executed.
+Once a hook has been disabled it will not be called again until enabled.

 For API consistency `disable()` also returns the `AsyncHook` instance.